 2. Poorly Written Query Letter

 It’s possible that an agent hasn’t even read your manuscript before they rejected it!
-You can get an idea for how well your query letter is doing by the kind of rejections you’re receiving.
+You can get an idea of how well your query letter is doing by the kind of rejections you’re receiving.
 If most of your rejections are form letters without any personalization, you should review your pitch.

 Once you know that you’re pitching to the right agents, but you’re only getting pre-canned form letters, you may need to change your approach.
-Double check that you have these items in your query:
+Double-check that you have these items in your query:

 - A connection to the agent for WHY you want to work specifically with them